 It is helpful to know your scope of practice.
 The American Music Therapy Association provides a document created and approved by their organization and the Certification Board for Music Therapists to help explain more of the scope.
 This document will act as a guide when serving your clients.
 It outlines the range of skills, abilities and experience music therapists need to practice effectively, safely and ethically.
 It also defines the potential for harm by those who do not have formal music therapy training and describes the education, clinical training and board certification requirements for aspiring therapists.

 Start your search for employment by applying for a position at the place where you completed your internship.
 Most companies prefer to absorb their interns to save them the cost of hiring and training new employees.
 You can also look for places that need music therapists.
 This could be medical hospitals, senior centers, mental health facilities, schools or rehabilitation centers.
 The demand for music therapy is increasing, as many individuals begin to see its benefits.
-You will most likely get a job within the first two months after earning your certification.

 Related Resource: 5 Great Books for Music Therapists